| Tragedy at Kent StateBy Patrick Mondout

 throwing rocks.
 More than 60 shots were fired and when the dust had

+settled four students were dead and nine wounded.
 John Paul Filo's photo of a young woman kneeling over the body of a

 student killed at Kent State appeared on front pages around the nation on